johnnybluhm/battleship/README.md

 - Ziad Alwazzan,
 - Yosan Russom,

-A fun ,modified version of battleship.
+A fun, modified version of battleship.

 # Controls for playing: